ECUH Foundation | Children's | College of Nursing

 The Andersons’ spirit of generosity and service is deeply rooted in the example set by their parents, who devoted decades to caring for and strengthening eastern North Carolina communities.
 Melissa’s father, the late Dr. William Monroe, lived a life defined by compassion, service and dedication to others.
 He began his medical career serving as the only physician for his battalion during the Vietnam War, where he was awarded the Bronze Star for Merit and the Combat Medical Badge for his service and sacrifice.

 Following his military service, Dr. Monroe established his ophthalmology practice at Greenville Eye Clinic in 1969, where he faithfully cared for patients for nearly 40 years.
 Guided by a lifelong commitment to serving others, he also volunteered as the eye doctor for ECU Athletics for almost 35 years.
-In honor of his enduring legacy, the Anderson family, including her sister, established a $25,000 scholarship supporting ECU’s College of Nursing medic-to-nurse pathway, helping future nurses continue a tradition of compassionate care.
-As a nurse herself in the Pediatric ICU for 27 years, Melissa treasures the opportunity to help future nurses establish the same commitment to care demonstrated by her father.
+In honor of his enduring legacy, the Anderson family, including her sister, Christina Teague, established the $25,000 Dr. William Monroe Medic to Nurse Endowment, supporting ECU’s College of Nursing medic-to-nurse pathway, helping future nurses continue a tradition of compassionate care.
+As a Pirate™ Nurse herself who worked at ECU Health Medical Center’s Pediatric ICU for 27 years, Melissa treasures the opportunity to help future nurses establish the same commitment to care demonstrated by her father.

-For more than 57 years, the Anderson family’s connection to ECU and ECU Health has remained a constant thread in their lives, shaped by care received, relationships built, and a deep sense of belonging to the community.
+For more than 57 years, the Anderson family’s connection to ECU and ECU Health has remained a constant thread in their lives, shaped by care received, relationships built and a deep sense of belonging to the community.
 That enduring connection continues to inspire their commitment to giving back.
-As Melissa reflects, “I’m just so grateful to be able to give back to the hospital and university that has given me so much.”
+As Melissa and Martin reflect, “we are just so grateful to be able to give back to the hospital and university that have given so much to our family.”